 Frequently Asked Questions

-What the difference between Home Health Care and In-Home Care?
+What is the difference between Home Health Care and In-Home Care?

 How much does In-Home Care cost?

-The cost varies depending on the number of hours and level of care provided, but on average you can expect to pay $13.95 per hour.
+The cost varies depending on the number of hours and level of care provided, but on average you can expect to pay $16.50 per hour.
+Please call for a more specific quote.

 Do you have to sign a contract agreeing to services for a specific length of time?